Picklecombe Fort: 20th century

 Guns were removed from the fort in the 1920s but after the outbreak of the World War II it was reactivated and manned by the 566th Devon Coast Regiment, Royal Artillery.
 In addition to the two 6-inch guns, two twin 6-pounder guns were installed.
 Just down the coast to the west of the fort range finder and searchlight positions were made.
-The remains of these positions still remain today.
+The remains of these positions remain today.

 After the war, the fort was decommissioned and it stood derelict for many years.
-Eventually it was offered for sale to property developers and in the early 1970s it was converted to 103 residential apartments.
+Eventually it was sold to property developers and in the early 1970s it was converted to 103 residential apartments.
 The conversion took the form of 3 floors of apartments in the existing structure and the addition of 2 new floors on the top.
 The fort's position overlooking Plymouth Sound and within the beautiful Mount Edgcumbe Country Park make it highly desirable.
-A quiet rural retreat yet only a couple of miles as the crow flies from the urban sprawl of Plymouth.
+It is a quiet rural retreat yet is only a couple of miles as the crow flies from the urban sprawl of Plymouth, although at least 10 miles by road.

-A grand building, called the Officers’ Mess stands in an elevated position above the main fort complex.
-It is said that in order to meet the demands of the then landowner, the Earl of Edgcumbe, the officers mess had to emulate Warwick Castle, complete with towers and castellations.
+A grand building called the Officers' Mess stands in an elevated position above the main fort.
+It is said that in order to meet the demands of the then landowner, the Earl of Edgcumbe, this mess had to emulate Warwick Castle, complete with towers and castellations.
 In the Spring of 2007 work was well under way to convert the Officers Mess into flats.